satyamdalai/project_Store/readme.md

 # project_Store
 Hey There!

-My name is Satyam Dalai and I am currently a student pursuing B.Tech at Siksha 'O' Anusandhan University and have interest in programming, web development and data analytics.
+My name is Satyam Dalai and I am currently a student pursuing B.Tech at Siksha 'O' Anusandhan University and have interest in programming, web development and data science.
 My preferred languages are Java and Python.

 I built this website as the final project during the online Web Development training at Internshala Trainings.